Developer¶

 git push --no-verify -u origin release/X.Y

-Create a new release on github and check that the bamboo job correctly uploads the artifacts
+Create a new release on github and check that the Github Actions job correctly uploads the artifacts

 Continuous integration server¶

-Our CI server, called bamboo, provides the following services for MIES:
+Our CI server, called Github Actions, provides the following services for MIES:

 Compilation testing¶

-The full MIES installation and the partial installations are IGOR Pro compiled using a bamboo job.
+The full MIES installation with and without hardware XOPs are IGOR Pro compile tested using a Github Actions job.
 This allows to catch compile time errors early on.

 For testing compilation manually perform the following steps: